 Data on emigrant stocks are one such proxy.
 Many countries report stock data to organizations such as UN DESA, the Organization for Economic Cooperation and Development (OECD) and the Statistical Body of the European Union (EUROSTAT).
 Some countries with high emigration rates include questions on emigration in their national censuses, which often include questions on emigrant destinations, demographic characteristics, education level, and motivation for migration, among others.
 However, emigrant stock data give an incomplete picture of diaspora populations, for the reasons listed in the above paragraph, and as global migration figures do not always differentiate between short- and long-term migrants.

 Data on issues relating to diasporas can also inform our knowledge of diasporas.
 "Brain drain" and related concepts can be measured through data on the education level of emigrants.
 For example, the OECD measures the education level among migrants in OECD countries and non-OECD destination countries.
 Similarly, data on migrant remittances capture just one of many ways in which diasporas influence their home and host countries.
-Recent data on the number of diasporas-related policies and programmes is included in a number of publications by Alan Gamlen, but these data are not publicly available.
+Current data on diaspora institutions - defined as "formal state offices devoted to matters concerning emigrants and their descendants abroad" - are available in Alan Gamlen´s publication.

 Additionally, operational data can inform our understanding of diaspora groups.
 For example, IOM’s Migration for Development in Africa (MIDA) programme is a capacity-building programme that promotes the transfer of skills, knowledge, and other resources of African emigrants to their home countries.
 IOM’s implementation of Return of Qualified Nationals (RQN) and Temporary Return of Qualified Nationals (TRQN) programmes has led to more than 4,000 assignments of diaspora worldwide deploying their skills in sectors such as education, health and technology.
 IOM has also conducted more than 120 surveys assessing diaspora communities, mostly in OECD member states and European nations.
 Examples include studies on diaspora groups from Zambia, Angola, Morocco and Moldova.
 Data from similar programmes, such as the UNDP’s Transfer of Knowledge through Expatriate Nationals (TOKTEN) programme, have been used to assess the effectiveness of diasporas outreach and training programmes in certain countries, such as Sudan and Syria.Back to top